 - 1. Create your lists of input data. - 2.
 Initialize your calibration database. - 3.
-Reduce your calibrations and upload the info to the database. - 4.
+Reduce your calibrations and upload the info to the database (the upload can be automated). - 4.
 Reduce your science, it will pick up the calibrations by itself.